-Entity applicants for CL guarantees must meet the following eligibility criteria:

-- the majority interest holders of the entity must meet the requirements of subparagraphs 108 F, H, and I of this section - the entity must be controlled by farmers engaged primarily and directly in farming or ranching in the United States after the loan is made - the entity members are not themselves entities - the entity must be authorized to operate a farm in the State or States in which the farm is located.
+- --[7 CFR 762.120(l)] Entity applicants for CL guarantees must meet the following-- eligibility criteria: - the majority interest holders of the entity must meet the requirements of subparagraphs 108 F, H, and I of this section - the entity must be controlled by farmers engaged primarily and directly in farming in the United States after the loan is made - the entity members are not themselves entities - the entity must be authorized to operate a farm in the State or States in which the farm is located.

-Individual applicants for CL guarantees must be farmers or ranchers in the United States.--\
+--[7 CFR 762.120(m)] Individual applicants for CL guarantees must be farmers in the-- United States.